striblab/generator-striblab/app/templates/README.md

 ### Testing

-(todo)
+Testing is run via [Jest](https://facebook.github.io/jest/).
+Fast, unit and higher level testing will happen on build.
+You can run these test manually with `gulp js:test` or `npm test`.

+*TODO*: There is a start of using headless Chrome for some functional testing in `tests/functional/basics.test.TODO.js`.
+Unfortunately these take about 30 seconds to run so they are not really appropriate for on-build testing, as well as they need the Chrome (Canary) binary installed independently.

+*TODO*: Some basic automated, cross-browser testing would be very beneficial.
+Unfortunately things like Browserstack are very expensive, and managing our own servers to do this would be very expensive time-wise as well.

 #### Embed testing

-A manual test page is provided for looking at the piece embeded.
+A manual test page is provided for looking at the piece embeded in another page.

 1. Assumes you are running the development server with `gulp develop`
 1. Run a local server for the test directory, such as `cd tests && python -m SimpleHTTPServer` or `http-server ./tests/`